Gemma Ruegg: Early life

-From the age of 16, Gemma had an alcohol addiction and suffered with depression and self-harm.
-When the family doctor advised her to join a gym, Gemma took up boxing as a source of focus, it turned her life around.
+From the age of 16, Ruegg had an alcohol addiction and suffered with depression and self-harm.
+When the family doctor advised her to join a gym, Ruegg took up boxing as a source of focus, it turned her life around.
 She said:

 My doctor kept saying: 'join a gym, it will do you a world of good'.
 I think now he probably meant a Fitness First type gym but I joined a boxing gym instead.

 Before I joined the boxing gym, my life was on the way to a train wreck… I was lost.
 Boxing gave me goals.
 It's given me something to be good at.
 I don't think I would have found what I found in boxing anywhere else.

 She married Danny Ruegg in 2016 and has seven children; she also has 5 step-children.
 Following her doctor's guidelines, she trained throughout her pregnancy and regularly takes her children with her to the gym.

 Career

 Mixed Martial Arts

-Gemma had two professional bouts as a bantamweight fighter, and one amateur bout, both with promoter House of Pain.
+Ruegg had two professional bouts as a bantamweight fighter, and one amateur bout, both with promoter House of Pain.